SergioQS/Computer_Science/README.md

-This is a Machine Learning and Artificial Intelligence repo, it includes:
+This is a Machine Learning repo, it includes:
-- Some notebooks for The QC UNAL AI course.
 - Datasets and some projects for "mathematics for machine learning class at UN".